vvatanabe/dynamomq/README.md

 |       | last_updated_timestamp   | string | 2006-01-02T15:04:05.999999999Z07:00 |
 | GSISK | queue_add_timestamp      | string | 2006-01-02T15:04:05.999999999Z07:00 |
 |       | queue_peek_timestamp     | string | 2006-01-02T15:04:05.999999999Z07:00 |

+**PK (Primary Key)** `ID`: A unique identifier for each message, such as 'A-101'.
+This is a string value that facilitates the retrieval and management of messages.

+**GSIPK (Global Secondary Index - Partition Key)** `queue_type`: Used to categorize messages by `queue_type`, such as 'STANDARD' or 'DLQ' (Dead Letter Queue), allowing for quick access and operations on subsets of the queue.

+**GSISK (Global Secondary Index - Sort Key)** `queue_add_timestamp`: The timestamp when the message was added to the queue.
+Facilitates the ordering of messages based on the time they were added to the queue, which is useful for implementing FIFO (First-In-First-Out) or other ordering mechanisms.

+**Attributes**: These are the various properties associated with each message:
+- `data`: This attribute holds the content of the message and can be of any type.
+- `status`: Indicates the current state of the message, either 'READY' for new messages or 'PROCESSING' for messages being processed.
+- `receive_count`: A numerical count of how many times the message has been retrieved from the queue.
+- `version`: A number that can be used for optimistic locking and to ensure that the message is not being concurrently modified.
+- `creation_timestamp`: The date and time when the message was created.
+ISO 8601 format.
+- `last_updated_timestamp`: The date and time when the message was last updated.
+ISO 8601 format.
+- `queue_peek_timestamp`: The timestamp when the message was last viewed without being altered.
+ISO 8601 format.

 ### Data Transition